Lower Kinder 2023 starting information

 As part of the 'Free Kinder' initiative the federal government has introduced a kinder fee offset (see the tab on Kinder program options and fees, government subidies and funding for full details) for children enrolled in kindergarten in a long day care setting, as our ELCs are categorised.

-The funding offset is available for a child requiring a second year of Upper Kinder.
+In line with these changes children will not be allocated a place for a second year of Lower Kinder although the 'Free Kinder' funding offset is available for a child requiring a second year of Upper Kinder.

 Toileting skills and expectations